imgix/prometheus-am-executor/README.md

 ### Using a configuration file

-If the `-f` flag is set, the program will read the given YAML file as configuration.
+If the `-f` flag is set, the program will read the given YAML file as configuration on startup.
 Any settings specified at the cli take precedence over the same settings defined in a config file.

 This feature is useful if you wish to configure prometheus-am-executor to dispatch to multiple processes based on what labels match between an alert and a command configuration.